Dilated Cardiomyopathy Screening

 Watch this short video by Veterinary Cardiologist Mark Patteson MA VetMB PhD DVC Cert VR MRCVS explaining more about Dilated Cardiomyopathy.

-- One of the at risk breeds as listed above, or a giant or large breed dog
+We recommend DCM screening for dogs in one of the at risk breeds as listed above, or any giant or large breed dog over 3 years old.

 Step 1 – Consultation with a vet.
 This will include a full examination to assess your dogs general health and to listen to the heart, checking for any abnormal heart or lung sounds and changes to heart rate or rhythm.